QuantLet/MVA-Ready/README.md

 # Ready
-Contains Quantlets, which are validated and ready for upload
+Contains Quantlets, which are validated and ready for end use and disseminating